WesleyBryie/ChumBucket/wiki/megathread.md

 &nbsp;

-# 📑 2 ➜ Applications & Learning
+# 📑 2 ➜ Applications & Knowledge

 ### 📚 [Books, Comics and E-Learning](https://www.reddit.com/r/Piracy/wiki/megathread/reading_material_and_elearning/)
 - Books are a recording medium for information that often has several pages and is made up of words, images, or both.
 An ebook is a digital version.